Dictionary » Adjective Words » Lethargic – Meaning, Definition, Synonyms and Antonyms

 Lethargic – Meaning, Definition, Synonyms and Antonyms

-The word ‘Lethargic’ (Adjective) describes a state of sluggishness, lack of energy, or inactivity both physically and mentally.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Lethargic’ correctly in sentences.
+The word ‘Lethargic’ (adjective) describes a state of sluggishness, low energy, and reduced alertness—physically and mentally.
+In this updated guide, you’ll learn the full definition, synonyms, antonyms, etymology, pronunciation, and real-life examples of how to use ‘Lethargic’ correctly in everyday sentences.

 Lethargic Explained in Depth

-A complete and detailed guide to the word Lethargic including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word Lethargic, including meaning, definition, etymology, pronunciation, examples, and word relationships (synonyms and antonyms).

 Meanings of Lethargic

 ‘Lethargic’ refers to someone who feels drowsy, slow-moving, or lacking motivation.
-It often describes a temporary or ongoing condition of low energy or diminished alertness.
+It can describe a temporary condition (like after poor sleep) or an ongoing pattern (like when energy and interest remain consistently low).

 Definition